fbpx

 • The Will is made in exercise of a power of appointment (where the property would not fall into the hands of the testator’s appointer); and

-• Where the marriage is not solemnised.
+• Where the marriage is not legally recognised.

-What about Subsequent Marriages?
+What about subsequent marriages?

-What does a De-Facto Relationship mean for a Will?
+What does a de-facto relationship mean for a Will?

-A key case here is Blyth v Wilken, where the WA Supreme Court found in 2015 that the way the will described the gift determined whether it was transferred to the de-facto partner following the death of the testator.
+A key case here is Blyth v Wilken, where the WA Supreme Court found in 2015 that the way the Will described the gift determined whether it was transferred to the de-facto partner following the death of the testator.

 The outcome of this ruling put de-facto couples in the spotlight.
 If you’re ending a de-facto relationship, make sure you review your estate planning arrangements to ensure your gifts or transfers are honoured or removed from any Will.

-Separation and Impact on a Will
+Separation and its impact on a Will

 Sometimes spouses remain separated for many years before they finally apply for and finalise a divorce.
 During this time, unless a Will is revoked, it will remain valid.
-In cases where a spouse passes away before the divorce is settled and final orders made, your former spouse will be entitled to a portion of the estate.
+In cases where a spouse passes away before the divorce is settled and final orders are made, your former spouse may still be entitled to a portion of the estate.

-Divorce and Wills, what to expect
+Divorce and Wills: what to expect

 Like marriage and separation, divorce also plays a critical role in whether your Will is valid or not.

-Remember, that while this holds true for Western Australia, different laws apply to different states and territories, so be sure to check your local laws for discrepancies.
+Remember that while this holds true for Western Australia, different laws apply to different states and territories, so be sure to check your local laws for discrepancies.

-Secure your Will with the Experts
+Secure your Will with experienced estate planning lawyers

 Life events like marriage, separation or divorce impact your Will’s validity.
 It’s important to know what your situation is and how to navigate the legal system when it comes to protecting your estate and your final wishes.